SENSEiXENUS/senseixenus.github.io/posts/ctf/Pearlctf25/writeup.md

         return {"url": None, "action": None, "error": "Internal server error"}
 ```

-- The index route calls function `get_game_url` and pass the json body to create a url.We just need to focus on `get_game_url()` to understand how the url is being created and triggr an ssrf.
+- The index route calls function `get_game_url` and pass the json body to create a url.We just need to focus on `get_game_url()` to understand how the url is being created and trigger the `Server Side Request Forgery`.
-The function picks key `api` from the dict and picks the keys from the dict with `keys()` object.Later, the url is replaced with environmental variables which will make the url look like this `http://localhost:8000/<game_action>`.The `<game_action>` will be replaced with the value of the first key.The `json` body must also contain an `action` key which will determine whether the request should be `get` or `post` and a state to mimic the `tic-tac-toe` state.The `state` must be a list containing 9 characts[string] and must consist of `X','_' and '0'`.
+The function picks key `api` from the dict and picks the keys from the dict with `keys()` object.Later, the url is replaced with environmental variables which will make the url look like this `http://localhost:8000/<game_action>`.The `<game_action>` will be replaced with the value of the first key.The `json` body must also contain an `action` key which will determine whether the request should be `get` or `post` and a state to mimic the `tic-tac-toe` state.The `state` must be a list containing 9 characters[string] and must consist of either `X','_' or '0'`.

 ```python3
 import os